abdelghanimeliani/gdg-events-app/README.md

-# this project still incomplete
+# this project is just for integrate new members in GDG Algeirs